foldda/charian/README.md

 > In an analogy, the space from XML/JSON is like a wallet, where it has places specifically defined for holding cards, notes, and coins; whilst the space from RDA is like an enormous shelf, where you can place anything at anywhere in the unlimited space that is provided.

 But the most interesting and unique property of RDA is the **recursiveness** of its storage space.
 The multi-dimensional array structure is homogenous, and there can be only one 'unified' data type, so each sub-dimension in the space is itself a multi-dimensional space that has the same structure as its containing (parent dimension) space, and can be used in the same way.
 The recursiveness of the multi-dimensional space allows an arbitrarily complex data structure and its sub-components to be recursively decomposed and stored in the provided space.
-This feature is utilized by the Charian API in its usage pattern, a process known as “data packing”.

-## UDT “data packing” with Charian

-Imagine we’re moving house, we would need to pack and unpack the household items from boxes before and after the move.
-The steps of transporting data in a UDT container are similar, except in UDT a client would be packing and unpacking data items before and after the container being transported.

-The Charian API is modeled for facilitating these analogical steps: for “packing”, a sender would use a provided container object to store and organize its data items, and serialize the container to a string using the API’s RDA encoding function, before sending the RDA-encoded string for transport; for “unpacking”, a receiver would deserialize and restore a container from a received RDA string using the RDA-decoding function from the API, and retrieve the stored data items from the container.
+### Charian API (The product)

-The Rda class and the IRda interface from the API are implemented with methods and properties for facilitating these activities, which are described and demonstrated below[^6].
+You may find an RDA-encoded string not very friendly to human eyes compared to XML and JSON, and that is where the Charian API comes to play.
+Charian hides away the RDA encoding decoding details, and presents an intuitive, easy-to-use programming interface for a client to utilize the flexible storage features an RDA formatted string provides, and more importantly, to be able to participate in UDT.
+The Rda class and the IRda interface from the API are implemented with methods and properties for UDT-oriented activities[^6].

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-### Class Rda
+**Class Rda**

 The Rda class implements properties and methods that are modeled as a "container" object which internally has a multidimensional storage space.
 Locations in the multidimensional space are accessible via integer-based indexes addresses.
 The Rda class provides the following Getter/Setter methods for a client to store and retrieve data items at the locations inside the space:
 ```